getdpd/getdpd-php/README.md

 ## What's Included

-The DPD cart API currently lets you list your storefronts (websites) and products.
+The API is read-only.
+It gives you access to storefronts, products, purchases, and subscribers.

 ## Requirements